ISUgenomics/bioinformatics-workbook/dataAnalysis/blast/running-blast-jobs-in-parallel.md

 Here, the large file is divided into blocks of 100kb, making sure that each 'piece' starts with the symbol `>`.
 The total number of pieces is dependent on total number of processors (from all nodes combined) eg., (standard `fasta` format).
 If there are 64 processors and 2 nodes, there will be a total of 128 sequence file pieces.
 On each of these pieces, `blastp` program is called with options.
 Note that you need to follow your `query` with a dash `-` indicating that the input is coming from the stdout, rather than the file.
 The results are written to the final file `combined_results.txt`.
 The order of the results will vary depending on what sequence went through the `BLAST`pipe and doesn't match the input order.
 ## 2. Splitting input query in to smaller pieces

 For this you have to use an external script (for splitting the input file).
 One such script can be found [here](https://github.com/ISUgenomics/common_scripts/blob/master/fasta-splitter.pl) on GitHub.
 The steps to run this are as follows.
-First set up a blast script (whichever the flavor you want with the choice of your database, in this case `blastp` against `swissprot-db`).
+First set up a blast script (your favorite flavor against your chosen database.
+In this case `blastp` against `swissprot-db`).
 Name this file as ` runBLASTp.sh`
 ```
 #!/bin/bash
 # perfomrs NR blast (blastx)